18 Things To Do In London At Christmas 2026

 11. Fireworks in Hampstead

 The most wonderful time of the year doesn’t have to end on Boxing Day as you also have New Year to look forward to!
 The London Walks New Year’s Eve Pub Walk breaks out from the mayhem and madness of London’s West End.
-Instead, you’ll see in the New Year on the summit of Parliament Hill Fields, far from the madding crowds.
+Instead, you’ll see in the New Year on the summit of Parliament Hill Fields, far from the madding crowd.
 The London Walks crew know just the spot for the best view of the main event fireworks, and all the side dishes from private displays across the city.
 There may be some rather lovely (and not too busy) Hampstead pubs involved in this walk too!

 12. A trip to the Christmas markets